 If your landlord starts new possession action in England and Wales or asks the court to re-start a claim that was previously suspended because of coronavirus, there are extra rules that they need to follow.
 For more information, see our Rent arrears fact sheet.

-In England, the government has introduced a temporary law that means, in most cases evictions will not be carried out by bailiffs until 11 January 2021 at the earliest.
-There are some exceptions, such as where the court has made an order because:
+In England, the government has introduced temporary laws that mean, in most cases evictions will not be carried out by bailiffs until 31 March 2021 at the earliest.
+However, there are some exceptions, such as where the court has made an order because:

 - there was anti-social behaviour; or